zong006/cc_fraud/README.md

-A simple machine learning project on a classification task with a highly imbalanced target class.
+#### Summary

+An Extra Trees classification model using ScikitLearn and resampling methods for the critical task of credit card fraud detection, showcasing outstanding performance with a recall score surpassing 0.86 across all classes.

 #### DataSet